charm0cha/Identity-Lifecycle-Manager/README.md

-# Daily Disable Accounts – Auth0 Automation Script
+# Daily Disable Accounts - Auth0 Automation Script

 ## Overview
-This project is a production-style Python automation that identifies inactive user accounts in Auth0 and safely disables them based on a defined inactivity policy.
-It is designed to reflect real operational support engineering work, including:
+This project is a production aimed Python automation that identifies inactive user accounts in Auth0 and safely disables them based on a defined inactivity policy.
+It is designed to provide real operational support engineering work, including:

 * **Secure Authentication:** Integration with the Auth0 Management API.
 * **Policy-Driven Management:** Account lifecycle automation.